swcarpentry/python-intermediate-mosquitoes/index.md

 ---
-layout: lesson
+layout: page
-root: ../..
-title: Programming with Python
+title: Intermediate Python
 ---
 This lesson assumes that you already understand basic programming concepts and are either familiar with,